datajaguar/jaguarqa/README.md

 Also update the PATH accordingly.
 For example (on andrew@ssd):
 ```
 export JAGUAR_HOME=/home/$LOGNAME/jaguar
-export QA_HOME=/home/andrew/t/azhang/qa
+export QA_HOME=/home/andrew/t/azhang/jaguarqa`
 export PATH=$QA_HOME/bin:$QA_HOME/sh:$JAGUAR_HOME/bin:$PATH
 ```

 ##### Tips for a successful env settings:
-Before we start to run the automated test, please make sure all the following four command can be found as a verificaiton:
+Before we start to run the automated test, please make sure all the following four commands can be run and obtain a reasonable outputs as a verificaiton :

 ```
 /home/andrew